[X] CLOSEMAIN MENU

 Lisa Bero, PhD is a Chief Scientist at the Center for Bioethics and Humanities at Colorado University.
 She is a leader in evidence synthesis, meta-research and studying commercial determinants of health, focusing on tobacco control, pharmaceutical policy, and public health.
 She provides international leadership for multidisciplinary teams studying the quality, use and implementation of research for health and health policy.
 Dr. Bero has developed and validated qualitative and quantitative methods for assessing bias in the design, conduct and dissemination of research.
 She has pioneered the utilization of internal industry documents and transparency databases to understand corporate tactics and motives for influencing research evidence.
 She is internationally recognized for her work and serves on national and international guidelines committees such as US National Academies of Science Committees and the World Health Organization Essential Medicines.

-This CHE Café will be co-hosted with The New School at Commonweal and UC San Francisco’s Science Action Network
+This CHE Café was co-hosted with The New School at Commonweal and UC San Francisco’s Science Action Network